 “Your hair, my lady.
 It’s falling out of its plaits.
 Let me fetch your comb.”

-“Don’t bother, Lowri.
+“Don’t bother, Gwenda.
 I’ll not have you fussing over me.”
-Cooled by the night air, Evaine began to spin, lifting her dark tresses and piling them atop her head.
-“I wish I were a man,” she mused, “to wear a mantle and tunic instead of this heavy gown, to crop my hair short, to ride wherever I please.
-What would it be like, do you think?
+Cooled by the night, Evaine lifted her dark tresses and piled them on top of her head.
+“I wish I were a man,” she said, “to wear a tunic and hose instead of this heavy gown, to crop my hair short, and ride wherever I please.
+What would it be like?
 Would I be happy?”
-She whirled about, her eyes flashing.

 Evaine let out a small sigh.
 “He loves me.
 Or so he claims.”